claudiaholland/HelioHub-GitHub-Workshop/participants/README.md

 # Participants
-# Each workshop participant should create a file here named `yourname.txt`.
+# During the workshop, each participant will create a file here named `yourname.txt`.